davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 runFullRF() run for day of year as integer
 * OpenMeteoEDA_202306_v003 runFullRF() run for day of year, rounded to nearest 10, as factor
 * OpenMeteoEDA_202306_v003 runFullRF() run for day of year, rounded to nearest 10, as factor, with 4 predictors

+### Expansions week of 19-FEB-2024
+* OpenMeteoEDA_202306_v003 runFullRF() run for day of year, rounded to nearest 10, as factor, with varying number of predictors